outofcoffee/imposter/README.md

 * JDK 8

 For distribution, Imposter is built as a 'fat JAR' (aka 'shadow JAR').
-To do this yourself, run:
+To get started with the examples here, first run:

     ./gradlew clean shadowJar

-If you want to compile the JAR without embedded dependencies, use:
+If, instead, you want to compile the JAR without embedded dependencies, use:

     ./gradlew clean build